newrelic/entity-definitions/docs/synthesis.md

 If the attribute `aws.az` is present in the data point that matched any rule, its value will be copied to an entity's tag named `aws.az`.

 Also, there specific tags for each rule can be defined.
-These attributes will only be copied after a datapoint matches a rule. they take priority over the global tags, meaning **if the same tag is defined on both structures**, the specific tag
+These attributes will only be copied after a datapoint matches a rule. these rule specific tags take priority over the global tags, meaning **if the same tag is defined on both structures**, the rule specific tag
 overrides the global tag.

 Notice these tag definitions live under ```rules``` for every rule.